mcmorab/ci.maven/docs/undeploy.md

     </execution>
   ```

- 2. Single undeploy from an application with maven coordinates.
+ 2. Single undeploy from an application with maven coordinates from configDropins.
    ```xml
     <execution>
         <id>undeploy-by-appArtifact</id>